 "My favorite time in the studio is when John Ryan is playing piano because his original music deeply inspires me.
 When I listen to John's music, I am moved to create art.
 One of my most-used chop seals is engraved with the ideogram, 'Created with the music of John Ryan'.
 We have demonstrated our arts together in many live performances, but we are now opening our studios to the world as we progress to live-streaming podcasts from One Zen Place Art and Piano Gallery."

-Ensō means ‘circular form’ in the Japanese language and has been interpreted in many ways.
-Ensō are created with one breath and produced by hand in one stroke.
-Ensō are an expression of the artist’s inner self "in the moment" and communicate the release of mind that allows the body to create with a flow of energy.
+Enso means ‘circular form’ in the Japanese language and has been interpreted in many ways.
+Enso are created with one breath and produced by hand in one stroke.
+Enso are an expression of the artist’s inner self "in the moment".

-Derived from a Japanese minimalist aesthetic, Ensō symbolize enlightenment, strength, elegance, the universe, and the void.
-Ensō symbology may also represent a Zen mindset, tranquility, balance, infinity, wholeness, human consciousness and numerous other meanings.
+A Japanese minimalist aesthetic, Enso have numerous meanings including enlightenment, strength, elegance, the universe and the void.
+Enso may also represent a Zen mindset, tranquility, balance, infinity, wholeness, human consciousness and many other interpretations.

 Lascaux and Enso

-Discoveries within the Upper Paleolithic art of Lascaux in France led art historian Amy Dyson to study mankind's perception of art, which led to extensive research in human consciousness.
-The Galloping Mare of Lascaux (c.17,000 B.C.E.) is the perfect complement for the nearby Enso that was created as a tribute to the cave of Lascaux with yellow ochre prehistoric symbolism within the background of the painting.
+Discoveries within the Upper Paleolithic art of Lascaux in France influenced art historian Amy Dyson to study mankind's perception of art, which led to extensive research in human consciousness.
+The Galloping Mare of Lascaux (c.17,000 B.C.E.) complements the nearby Enso that was created as a tribute to the cave of Lascaux with yellow ochre prehistoric symbolism etched within the background of the painting.